 5. Pair Up Your Bluetooth Gamepad

 In the next step you’ll need to pair up your Bluetooth-enabled gamepad to the Fire Stick TV.
-To do this, just go to Settings, Controllers and Bluetooth Devices, Game Controllers, and click on Add new game controller.
+To do this, just go to Settings, Controllers and Bluetooth Devices, Game Controllers, and click on Add new RetroArch Fire TV controller.
 Set your gamepad in pairing mode and connect it via Bluetooth to your TV.

 6. Launch the Game

-Open the RetroArch app and follow the prompts to locate the retro games you had saved in the USB drive.
+Open the RetroArch Fire TV Stick app and follow the prompts to locate the retro games you had saved in the USB drive.
 Download the games via the app and launch them on your TV.
-You can then enjoy playing your favorite retro games on your Firestick device.
+You can then enjoy playing your favorite retro games on Firestick device.

-Let us know in the comments section if you have ever tried RetroArch on your Firestick device!
+Let us know in the comments section if you have ever tried RetroArch on Firestick device!